mrkkrp/ghc-syntax-highlighter/README.md

 it's hardcoded to use only that library for highlighting, so some creativity may be necessary to get it work.

+## Limitations

+CPP directives are not lexed correctly, because the GHC parser is not designed to parse them.

 ## Contribution

 Issues, bugs, and questions may be reported in [the GitHub issue tracker for